NamelessCoder/numerolog/README.md

 (happens in first save action) and recording additional values for the counter.
 It finishes off by showing how those values can then be retrieved with statistics.
-The collection of values happens locally - the storing and calculating of values happens on the default remote that is open and free to use (but can be changed).*
+The collection of values happens locally - the storing and calculating of values happens on the default remote that is open and free to use (but can be changed).
+Note that `| json_pp` is used to "pipe" a compact format JSON to pretty print.*

 Purpose
 -------